 - How Stealth Microbes Make Their Way

 - Where to Get Lyme Disease Tests

 An Introduction to Lab Testing

-The problem of chronic Lyme disease, something I know from personal experience, cannot be solved exclusively by looking at lab results.
+The problem of chronic Lyme disease, can’t be solved exclusively by looking at lab results, which is something I know from personal experience.
 In fact, becoming overly obsessed with lab results can hinder the recovery process.

 The information provided by labs is only valuable if it is put to good use.
 Millions of dollars are wasted every year on labs, with the resulting information never used.
-Before you have labs drawn, ask yourself and your doctor: “Will the information from this lab (or any other diagnostic test) influence my approach to getting well?”
+Before you have labs drawn, ask yourself and your doctor: “Will the information from this lab — or any other diagnostic test — influence my approach to getting well?”
 If the answer is no, then you may want to reconsider having that particular test performed.